C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 blocks into separate functions or libraries.

 String mangling.
-Beware, the crap
+Beware, the crap preprocessor also processes string

 literals (except for our special triple-quoted string extension, see below).
 It’s